-NO. The new online application has been developed for all sole practitioners/partners/directors to submit their FFC applications online.
-All certificates for 2016 onwards can only be issued via this online application.
+NO. All certificates from 2016 onwards are only issued via this online application.
 Law Societies can no longer issue certificates manually.

 How do I get started?

-You are required to ensure that the Law Society of which you are a member has your correct email address and mobile number.
+You are required to ensure that the Law Society of which you are a member has your correct and updated email address and mobile number.
 You will receive communication via email and/or SMS to activate your login for the new application.
-It is therefore crucial for you to advise your Law Society of any changes in your contact details.
+It therefore becomes crucial for you to advise your Law Society of any changes in your contact details.

 What if I struggle to access the online application?